 UK GAAP earned technical provisions may contain an element of prudence in the future anticipated insurance losses whereas the Solvency II amount is determined using a probability weighted average of all possible outcomes which takes account of all uncertainties in its best estimate cash flow.
 Thus any element of prudence which exceeds the probability weighted best estimate within the UK GAAP basis technical provisions must be eliminated here.
 This will be a positive adjustment and will improve the net result.
-In the Q4/annual submissions, the amount of the adjustment to remove prudence will be restricted to that identified by the signing actuary in the SAO template and report (or separate formal letter).
+In the annual (ASR) submissions, the amount of the adjustment to remove prudence will be restricted to that identified by the signing actuary in the SAO template and report (or separate formal letter).

 Compliance with this requirement will be reviewed by Lloyd’s.
 However rather than any non-compliance result in a capital loading, Lloyd’s will require resubmission of the ASR form and will require that the tests are met, either via Line 4 or as an adjustment to ASR210 Line 16.

-Lloyd’s is no longer performing testing at other quarters aside from Q4 to check that the amount of adjustment to remove prudence is restricted to that identified by the signing actuary.
-Lloyd’s expects that each syndicate has appropriate processes and governance frameworks in place such that the adjustment to remove prudence is appropriate for the Q1, Q2 and Q3 technical provisions.
+Lloyd’s expects that each syndicate has appropriate processes and governance frameworks in place such that the adjustment to remove prudence is appropriate for the Q1, Q2, Q3 and Q4 (QSR) technical provisions.
 Lloyd’s may seek further details from syndicates on validations performed on this area.